 We use WordPress.org on a daily basis.
 And not just us: with a market share of 43%, WordPress is really dominating the web.
 With this guide we want to show you when it makes sense to use WordPress, when it doesn’t and how to create your own WordPress site.

 WordPress.org: When a Simple Website Builder Just Isn’t Enough

-The main difference between WordPress.org and a hosted website builder like Weebly and Wix is the level of complexity.
+The main difference between WordPress.org and a hosted website builder like Weebly, Wix or any of the other alternatives is the level of complexity.
 While you barely ever get in touch with the technical side of things using a website builder, you will indeed need some technical understanding in order to run a website with WordPress.org.

 One big advantage of WordPress is its expandability: once your website runs on this platform there are hardly any limits left.
 These are a few real-world examples of scenarios when WordPress makes sense:

 - You’re a real estate agent and want to offer potential clients a database to search for real estate.

 - You want to offer a premium membership area with online payment features.

 - You’re looking for an especially impressive design which supports all the latest technical features while remaining flexible enough to adjust the code.